Close Reading

 The lone and level sands stretch far away.’

-Join us for a short course on the brilliant poetry of Shelley.
-Sundays, 7 September and 14 September 2025, 2.00 to 4.00 pm British Summer Time, led by poet and lecturer Mariah Whelan.
+This is a second short course on the poetry of Shelley.
+Sundays, 6 September and 13 September 2026, 2.00 to 4.00 pm British Summer Time, led by poet and lecturer Mariah Whelan.

 In these two-hour sessions, Dr Mariah Whelan will guide students through a series of close reading exercises to explore ideas of language, form, sound and imagery in the poems.
 Together we will observe, analyse and discuss the technical prowess and arresting ideas that make Shelley’s writing so powerful.